tekknolagi/isdt/build-lab.md

 ## Topological sort

-Start by writing a function `execute` that, given a target with no dependencies, adds the target's name to the `output` list.
+Start by writing a function `execute` that, given a target with no dependencies, prints the recipe and adds the target's name to the `output` list.

 ```python
 def execute(target: Target, output: list[str]): ...